Heather is a Marketer, Author, and Mindful Busy Chick.

 After Digitas, I consulted for companies including the Institute for Integrative Nutrition, PayPal and Dunkin’ Donuts creating go-to-market strategies for new and repositioned products and brands.

 Then I joined Sense Networks, a big data mobile advertising start-up out of MIT, where I led all facets of marketing through our exciting, rapid growth and acquisition by YP.
 I continued for two years with YP as Vice President, Marketing for a division with $150 million revenue.

 Want to connect?
 Reach me at email@example.com

-My first book, Mind to Mouth: A Busy Chick’s Guide to Mindful Mealtime Moments was inspired by my path from choking while multi-tasking at lunchtimes to effectively applying mindfulness to reconnect with my food and myself.
+My first book Mind to Mouth: A Busy Chick’s Guide to Mindful Mealtime Moments, a 2017 New England Book Festival winner, was inspired by my path from choking while multi-tasking at lunchtimes to effectively applying mindfulness to reconnect with my food and myself.

 I realized that each bite was the end of a journey of many decisions, one that mirrored the classic marketing consumer journey.
 While marketers are very focused on understanding consumer desire, intent, and decision points along a path to purchase (or consumption in my case), most people are not.
 It was helpful to put on my marketing hat to understand and address my mealtime challenges.

 The book brings together this expertise in marketing, insight from my practice of mindfulness and meditation, and my love of mealtimes.
 It shares a wide range of research, from neuromarketing to gastrophysics, about triggers that influence our food decisions and experiences.